do0gra/do0gra.github.io/dbatload_agenttesla.md

 The purpose of the data blob is to bypass AMSI protection.

 ## Analysis of Powershell command (2/2)
-Swifting the focus back to the powershell command, following the bypassing of AMSI, the first data blob identified earlier is parsed.
+Shifting the focus back to the powershell command, following the bypassing of AMSI, the first data blob identified earlier is parsed.

 ```ps1
 foreach ($jwy in $psgyt) {